Illustrated by Hugh Thomson

 With psychological insight and sparkling wit, Jane Austen paints an irresistibly lifelike portrait of shifting values and split loyalties in Mansfield Park.

 Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket sized classics with gold foiled edges and ribbon markers.
-These beautiful books make perfect gifts or a treat for any book lover.
-This edition is gorgeously illustrated by Hugh Thomson and includes an afterword by historian and author Nigel Cliff.
+These beautiful hardbacks make perfect gifts for book lovers, or wonderful additions to your own collection.
+Gorgeously illustrated by the celebrated Hugh Thomson, this edition also includes an afterword by historian and author Nigel Cliff.

 Aged ten, Fanny Price is sent to live with her wealthier relations, the Bertrams, at Mansfield Park.
 However, life there is not as she imagined.
 Treated with disdain by three of her cousins, she finds her only comfort in the kindness of the fourth, Edmund.
 As they grow, their friendship develops into romantic love - until the arrival of Henry Crawford and his charming sister Mary causes an emotional upheaval that no one in the family expects.